openbermuda/karmapi/docs/nodice/inertia.rst

 Now imagine how this wave might sweep out to concentric circles of diameter 2, 3, 4, 5,.. units away.

 Each band is just $\pi$ units longer than the previous band.
+Rather think of the wave itself spiralling outwards.

 Suppose there is a steady source of waves (a nearby rotating black hole?).